-The American heritage of English language defines talent as A natural endowment or ability of a superior quality.
+The American heritage of the English language defines talent as A natural endowment or ability of superior quality.
 The word Talented originated from the Latin word ‘talentium’.
-In the Middle English, it is spelt talentium but in the old age English, it was spelt ‘Sallente’.
+In Middle English, it is spelled talentium but in old age English, it was spelled ‘Sallente’.

-Talent helps a scientist or a technologist or an artist to perform extra ordinary well in this discipline; inventors of scientific phenomena such as aeroplane locomotives camera radio television, etc. depended basically on their talents.
+Talent helps a scientist or a technologist or an artist to perform extraordinarily well in this discipline; inventors of scientific phenomena such as aeroplane locomotives cameras radio television, etc. depended basically on their talents.

-Talent helps imagination, to bring out something from nothing; it helps the creator of any literacy genre to build the right characteristics in his work.
-In Literature, Fine Art, Craft, and Music, talent functions in helping the artists to get something meaningful freely into man.
+Talent helps imagination, to bring out something from nothing; it helps the creator of any literary genre to build the right characteristics in his work.
+In Literature, Fine Art, Craft, and Music, talent functions in helping artists to get something meaningful freely into a man.

 It is in-born in man; it is part of the totality of a person.
 It is one of those things that make a person whatever he is in life.
 It is thus an element of fate.

-It is harmonic, and thus it assists a person to perform well in any art, technology or science, freely without rigour.
-As a gift of the creator of nature, it could be seen as a blessing.
+It is harmonic, and thus it assists a person to perform well in any art, technology or science, freely without rigor.
+As a gift from the creator of nature, it could be seen as a blessing.

-In the traditional literacy, artistes depend solely on talent.
-Most traditional artistes of various music, dance, and fine art and applied artists and the users of words of a language to narrative, exchange, dialogue and challenge emotion – Literature, exchange, dialogue and challenge emotion – Literature of African past, make us of their talents.
+In traditional literacy, artists depend solely on talent.
+Most traditional artistes of various music, dance, and fine art and applied artists and the users of words of a language to narrative, exchange, dialogue and challenge emotion – Literature, exchange, dialogue and challenge emotion – Literature of the African past, makes us of their talents.

-It is talent that helped Aristotle, Sophocles and other ancient Greek literacy authors write and formulate theories of the various forms of literature.
+It is a talent that helped Aristotle, Sophocles, and other ancient Greek literacy authors write and formulate theories of the various forms of literature.
 The Roman Cicero used gifts for oration, and that was why he excelled as an orator.

-The same thing is applicable to Musicians, Pioneers of Juju Music, highlife and ‘Apala’ Music made use of their talents.
+The same thing applies to Musicians, Pioneers of Juju Music, highlife, and ‘Apala’ Music made use of their talents.

-Musicians like Ayinde Bakare, Ojoge Daniel, Kayode, Ebenezer Obey and Sunny Ade, to mention a few, made use of the natural endowment for music and that is they were able to lay foundation of their various types of music.
+Musicians like Ayinde Bakare, Ojoge Daniel, Kayode, Ebenezer Obey, and Sunny Ade, to mention a few, made use of the natural endowment for music and that is they were able to lay the foundation of their various types of music.

-According to Edwards Paul Experience means familiarity with some mater of practical concern, based on repeated past acquaintance or performance.
+According to Edwards Paul Experience means familiarity with some matter of practical concern, based on repeated past acquaintance or performance.

 The experienced doctor or solider was known not merely by the book, but by practices under a variety of circumstances.